TV Show Review: True Detective Season 1 on Hotstar

-Just when these two detectives are shown in the present describing the events of the past, we realise that they separated and it therefore becomes essential and critical for us to know, why they chose to separate.
-In terms of the serial-killer narrative that forms a common base for their re-connect; we realise that the curiosity to know who the killer is, will persist till the end.
-With every layer, the intrigue and curiosity increases.
+Just when these two detectives are shown in the presentation describing the events of the past, we realize that they separated and it, therefore, becomes essential and critical for us to know, why they chose to separate.
+In terms of the serial-killer narrative that forms a common base for their re-connect; we realize that the curiosity to know who the killer is, will persist till the end.
+With every layer, intrigue and curiosity increase.

-Mathew McConaughey’s artistic excellence is not unknown, his character of Rust Cohl, can be called one of his best works.
-The psychological dilemma of the character, comes out on the screen through his expressions and McConaughey has done it beautifully well.
+Mathew McConaughey’s artistic excellence is not unknown, his character of Rust Cohl can be called one of his best works.
+The psychological dilemma of the character comes out on the screen through his expressions and McConaughey has done it beautifully well.
 Some of his best scenes are the ones in which he’s in conversation with the two young detectives.
-Woody Harrelson has done a great job in characterising Marin Hart.
+Woody Harrelson has done a great job in characterizing Marin Hart.

-The hypocrisy and corruption of the character is visible in his demeaner that Woody brings out and by the end of the series, his pathos is also visible.
-Michelle Monaghan’s character of Maggie Hart, has a brilliant presence on screen along with all the other characters.
+The hypocrisy and corruption of the character are visible in his demeanor that Woody brings out and by the end of the series, his pathos is also visible.
+Michelle Monaghan’s character of Maggie Hart has a brilliant presence on the screen along with all the other characters.

 The series received positive reviews from critics and was cited as one of the strongest dramas of the 2014 television season.
 It was a candidate for numerous television awards, including a Primetime Emmy Award nomination for Outstanding Drama Series and a Golden Globe Award for Best Miniseries or Television Film, and won several other honors for writing, cinematography, direction, and acting.

 In all, the show stands true to its title and we’re able to see the work of the ‘True Detectives.’
-The continuation of the show and raising level of suspense, makes it all the more worth it.
-You can’t miss watching specifically the first season, for its brilliance in plot, direction, screenplay and performance.
+The continuation of the show and raising the level of suspense, make it all the more worth it.
+You can’t miss watching specifically the first season, for its brilliance in plot, direction, screenplay, and performance.
 You’d fall in love with the character of Rust, and that we can assure.